European Emigrant

 DIVIDED FAMILIES

-Forced migration ↑
+Forced Migration ↑

 Throughout Josef Stalin's long dictatorship (1922-1953) he forcibly resettled millions of people from all over the Bloc, to random other locations in the Bloc, to break up communities and destroy national identities, which he feared would rebel.